hoangpham12345/hoangpham12345/README.md

 My name is Phạm Huy Hoàng, I am from Vietnam.
 I am a third-year student who studies Computer Science at International University - HCM National University, Vietnam.
 I am fond of learning a new technique and trying to adapt to the project.
-My favorite motto is "Just do it.
-Nothing is impossible" which is inspired by Shia Labeouf's motivational speech.
+My favorite motto is __"Just do it.
+Nothing is impossible."__ which is inspired by Shia Labeouf's motivational speech.
 Although I may be lack experience, I am very pleased to work with everyone from all over the world.

 😮 Fun fact: The only thing your left hand cannot hold but your right hand can is your left elbow.